jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/mailboxes/mailboxes.rst

 4. Click on "Cancel" button to revert group details changes
 5. Click on "Delete" button to delete group

-.. note:: You can also delete group from groups list by "Delete" button (Trash bin icon) in group row.
-Here are more details on :ref:`deleted mailbox behavior`.
+.. note:: You can also delete a mailbox from groups list by "Delete" button (Trash bin icon) in group row.

-You will be returned to groups list after taken action.
+6. You will be returned to groups list after taken action